-Once an individual's status is classified as "verified" in HUD's EIV system, the CDA will not remove and destroy copies of documentation accepted as evidence of social security numbers.
+Once an individual's status is classified as "verified" in HUD's EIV system, the CDA will not remove and destroy copies of documentation accepted as evidence of social security numbers by no later than the next reexamination.

 7-II.C.
 DOCUMENTATION OF AGE